Congestion-Aware Routing, Rebalancing, and Charging Scheduling for Electric Autonomous Mobility-on-Demand System: Solution Approach

 \subsection{Energy Consumption of Flow}

 In order to examine if the vehicles need to be charged or not, we require the knowledge of the vehicles' next trip.
-Therefore we form loops for the vehicles and find traffic flow of each loop by running Algorithm \ref{alg:loop}.
+Therefore we form loops for the vehicles and find the traffic flow of each loop by running Algorithm \ref{alg:loop}.

 Next, we present Algorithm \ref{alg:chargingschedule}, which explains the method of charging scheduling.
-Since AEMoD vehicles recurrently travel along the loop, each loop requires at least one charging schedule.
+Since E-AMoD vehicles recurrently travel along the loop, each loop requires at least one charging schedule.
 We schedule it at the beginning of the loop to ensure that the vehicles do not run out of battery if they can safely travel a single loop.
 In addition, if there is any rebalancing trip in the loop, we select it to be the first trip and have the first charging schedule because the charging trip between the customers' travel requires additional flow on the roads.
 For the rest of the trip in the loop, we compute energy consumption and estimate SoC of the vehicles by using Algorithms \ref{alg:energy} and \ref{alg:soc}, which will be explained later in this subsection.
 Because of Assumption \ref{smp:chargingstation}, vehicles are safe to travel until the SoC subceeds $10\%$ of the total battery capacity.
-If the SoC is expected to be lower than $10\%$, we schedule charging during the trip or before it depending on whether it is rebalancing trip or customer's travel.
+If the SoC is expected to be lower than $10\%$, we schedule charging during the rebalancing trip.

 Algorithm \ref{alg:energy} computes the maximum required energy for the given trip.
 Note that there could be multiple routes for each trip.
 To avoid the situation of running out of battery, we compute the maximum energy among the different routes.
-The algorithm is similar to the breadth first search in directed graph, but the iteration stops only after searching all the routes.
+The algorithm is similar to the breadth-first search in a directed graph, but the iteration stops only after searching all the routes.
 At every node, we compute the required energy for traveling to all the connected nodes by using \eqref{eqn:energy}.
 Whenever we find the higher required energy, we select it to be the required energy for the trip.